dsatriia/airlangga-university-score-conversion/README.md

 This program will convert numeric values into letters in accordance with the provisions set by Airlangga University.

 ## Main function
-You can find the function for the conversion in the Helloworld.vue file
+You can find the function for the conversion in the src/components/Helloworld.vue file